 Enjoy the flexibility of a variable rate mortgage

-Our Mortgage Guide and Skipton Variable Rates page offer a more detailed explanation of different types of variable rate mortgages, including the Base Rate Tracker, the Skipton Variable Rate, the Mortgage Variable Rate and Discount Variable Rates.
+Our Mortgage Guide and Skipton Variable Rates page offer a more detailed explanation of different types of variable rate mortgages, including the Base Rate Tracker, the Skipton Variable Rate, our Mortgage Variable Rate and Discount Variable Rates.

 Variable rates are set for a number of years and usually run to a fixed end date, which will typically be 2, 3 or 5 years from the date you take out your mortgage.
 Below are our options for variable rate mortgages, which also feature a range of standard, low or no application and completion fees: